Generalised Probability of Detection

 Residuals are first standardized into \(Z\)-scores using the local standard deviation: \[ Z_i = \frac{y_i - \hat{f}(x_i)}{\hat{\sigma}(x_i)} \] These \(Z\)-scores are then fitted against a suite of distributions: Normal, Gumbel, Logistic, Laplace, and t-Student.
 The best-fitting distribution is selected using the Akaike Information Criterion (AIC): \[ AIC = 2k - 2\ln(\hat{L}) \] Where \(k\) is the number of parameters and \(\hat{L}\) is the Maximum Likelihood.

-If evaluating multidimensional datasets with nuisance variations (e.g., angle \(\theta\), roughness \(R\)), digiqual utilizes Monte Carlo Integration to output a 1D or 2D marginal Probability of Detection.
+When evaluating multidimensional datasets with additional variables (e.g., angle \(\theta\), roughness \(R\)), digiqual fits the surrogate model to the entire \(n\)-dimensional parameter space.
+To project this down to a 1D or 2D Probability of Detection curve, it uses two distinct techniques:

-The expected PoD for a Parameter of Interest (PoI) vector \(\mathbf{x}\) is calculated by integrating the conditional PoD over the joint probability density function \(p(\mathbf{z})\) of the nuisance variables \(\mathbf{z}\): \[ PoD(\mathbf{x}) = \int_{\Omega_z} PoD(\mathbf{x}, \mathbf{z}) p(\mathbf{z}) d\mathbf{z} \] digiqual approximates this integral computationally via Latin Hypercube Sampling (LHS) across the continuous physics space.
+For parameters treated as random noise, the expected PoD for a Parameter of Interest (PoI) vector \(\mathbf{x}\) is calculated by integrating the conditional PoD over the probability density function \(p(\mathbf{z})\) of the nuisance variables \(\mathbf{z}\): \[PoD(\mathbf{x}) = \int_{\Omega_z} PoD(\mathbf{x}, \mathbf{z}) p(\mathbf{z}) d\mathbf{z}\]

 5. Bootstrapping for Confidence Bounds